slotix/dbconvert-streams-website/docs/sources/mysql/mysql-server.md

 The DBConvert Streams platform supports ingesting data from MySQL/MariaDB databases.
 It offers two options for data collection, depending on the reader mode.

 Firstly, it can utilize MySQL Binary Logs to extract data changes from the database.
 This approach enables capturing row-level events and ensures efficient and reliable data ingestion.
-By analyzing the Binary Logs, DBConvert Streams can detect `INSERT`, `UPDATE`, and `DELETE` operations and process them accordingly.
+By reading and analyzing the Binary Logs, DBConvert Streams can detect `INSERT`, `UPDATE`, and `DELETE` operations and process them accordingly.

 Alternatively, DBConvert Streams can directly read data from the MySQL/MariaDB database tables in "conversion" reader mode.
 This method involves retrieving data records from the source tables without relying on the Binary Logs.
 It offers a straightforward way of accessing the data for further processing.